MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-collaboration-data.md

 ---
 title: Analyze your Teams collaboration data
-description: Learn how to analyze your Teams collaboration data and find ways to improve an become more responsive, agile, and productive.
+description: Learn how to analyze your Teams collaboration data and find ways to improve and become more responsive, agile, and productive.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: mihart, lukaszp